 But this?
 I’m totally okay with.
 I filled a 98 cent bin with potting soil, some sticks and rocks and let Ryan have at it!
-I brought out some of his trucks (the easy to clean cheap-o ones) that he could use as well and you guys – the kid is in love.
+I brought out some of his trucks (the easy to clean cheap-o ones) that he could use as well.
+Quick, easy, and fun!

-Ryan loved playing with the huge bowl that I carried the cut noodles outside in, putting them in and out, adding water to see what would make the bowl stay still without floating away.
+Ryan loved playing with the huge bowl that I carried the cut noodles outside.
+He was putting them in and out, adding water to see what would make the bowl stay still without floating away.

 You can also definitely play some modified versions of these pool games for kids in a baby pool with a toddler!

-Rainbow Water – Freeze water with food coloring in ice cube trays (or other fun shaped things!) and add to a kiddie pool.
+Freeze water with food coloring in ice cube trays and add to a kiddie pool.
 The melting colors and cool feeling will be fun and interesting to your little and the ice cubes will keep them nice and cool on the hottest summer days.

-Paint and Paper – I grabbed a roll of white craft paper from the Dollar Spot at Target and laid some out on out table outside with some tempera paint and let Ryan go wild, smearing it about and learning how different items work with the paint.
+I grabbed a roll of white craft paper from the Dollar Spot at Target and laid some out on our table outside.
+Add some paint and then let Ryan go wild, smearing it about and learning how different items work with the paint.